How To Find the Best White Paper Writers

 There’s one thing you should never do with a white paper: Directly sell your brand’s product or service.
 Doing so can damage credibility and weaken the efficacy of your content, creating the exact opposite of your desired impact.

-Preparing To Hire a Technical Writer
+Preparing To Hire a White Paper Writer

 Demodia recommends creating a detailed brief to guide white paper writers and improve your chances of receiving highly effective content.
 Before investing in content creation, make sure you document: